a-luna/fastapi-redis-cache/README.md

   }
 ```

+The header fields indicate that this response will be considered fresh for 29 seconds.
+This is expected since `expire_after_seconds=30` was specified in the `@cache` decorator for the `/dynamic_data` endpoint.

 This response also includes the `x-fastapi-cache` header field which tells us that this response was found in the Redis cache (a.k.a. a `Hit`).
-If these requests were made from a web browser, and a request for the same resource was sent before `expires`, the browser would automatically serve the cached version and the request would never even be sent to the FastAPI server!
+If these requests were made from a web browser, and a request for the same resource was sent before the cached response expires, the browser would automatically serve the cached version and the request would never even be sent to the FastAPI server!